jeremytammik/tbc/a/2013_pernickety.md

 ### Pernickety Blogging

-I am still in hospital, convelescent with 9 fractured ribs and the right broken hip screwed back together again front and back.
+I am still in hospital, convalescent with 9 fractured ribs and the right broken hip screwed back together again front and back.
 The main screw is 7.3 mm x 180 mm.
-They would have preferred to use 190 mm length, but didn't have any available.
+They would have preferred to use 190 mm length but didn't have any available.
 I have big bones.

 My friend Madlee has a nice saying in her smartphone email footer: